lomocoin/lomo-rn-boilerplate/README.md

 - _yarn translations_: generate all the JSON language files from the translations.xls file
 - _yarn reset_: reset React Native cache (to fix React Native version mismatch error)
+- _yarn clear_: Hard clear all the cache, iOs Pods, node_modules and reinstall the app dependencies
+- _yarn fonts_: copy fonts in android project and generate the Icon.ts file with a list of all available icons.

+#### Release

+- _yarn release_: automatically bump version number, create changelog and tag a new version (add _--release-as 1.0.0_ to specified a version number)
+- _yarn release-push_: push release tag to GitHub

 #### iOS